 A surge of piracy off the Horn of Africa nation has put Somalia alongside Indonesia and Bangladesh as the worst zones in sea ambushes.

 But the United States navy, part of the Combined Joint Task Force Horn of Africa (CTF-150), based in Djibouti to fight terrorism in the volatile region, has upped its crackdown on pirates.
+It has urged the pirates to abandon the vessels.

-The CTF-150 also operates under international maritime conventions to secure international waters for commercial shipping and fishing.—Sapa-AFP
+The CTF-150 also operates under international maritime conventions to secure international waters for commercial shipping and fishing. — Sapa-AFP